This chapter describes how to tune the Windows Server operating system to ensure that Oracle Database is running in the best possible environment.

 If multiple protocols must be installed on the server, you can give the protocol most frequently used by Oracle Database highest priority by resetting the network protocol bind order.

 See Also:Your operating system documentation for instructions on resetting network protocol bind order

 If you have public and private network interface cards (NICs) on a single Windows computer and they are not in the correct order, then you might experience problems with any configuration (Oracle Enterprise Manager, for example) that uses

 If the private NIC is seen first by Windows, then a

 gethostname call will return the host name of the private interconnect.
 Whichever tool is calling

 gethostname will have configuration or connectivity problems stemming from this non-public network information.

 On a Windows 2000 computer, you can determine the current order of your NICs, and change it if necessary, as follows:

-Select Advanced and then select Advanced Settings.
+Choose Advanced > Advanced Settings.